-Other recent performances include Oliver Knussen’s Where the Wild Things Are at the Mariinsky Concert Hall St Petersburg and the title role in Stephen Dodgson’s Margaret Catchpole at the Snape Maltings Concert Hall (Naxos recording to be released).
+Other recent performances include Oliver Knussen’s Where the Wild Things Are at the Mariinsky Concert Hall St Petersburg and the title role in Stephen Dodgson’s Margaret Catchpole at the Snape Maltings Concert Hall (Naxos recording released in 2021).
 She sang Erik Satie’s hypnotic Socrate with pianist Keiko Shichijo at the Canberra International Music Festival and a worldwide tour of Il Ritorno, based on Monteverdi’s Il ritorno d’Ulisse in patria, with the contemporary circus group Circa.
-Further engagements have also taken her to the Royal Opera House London Aldeburgh Festival and Wigmore Hall among others.
+Further engagements have also taken her to the Royal Opera House London, Aldeburgh Festival and Wigmore Hall among others.

 Opera / Music theatre: